zyang498/SI618_P1/Part2.md

 ## References
 <a id="1">[1]</a>
-Zhe Yang
+Zhe Yang,
-Relationship between Educational Expenditure and Household Income in the US https://github.com/zyang498/SI618_P1
+"Relationship between Educational Expenditure and Household Income in the US", https://github.com/zyang498/SI618_P1